1. Should I choose preliminary or full proposal on the START PRAF page?

 23. What should I upload as other attachments?

 You don’t have to upload anything else.
-If you want to, you can upload additional documents pertinent to your proposals in this space.
-An example may be letters of support (&/or Subaward documents: [SOW, biosketch, budget, budget justification/narrative, LOI, face page or other forms, etc.]?]).
+If you want to, you can upload additional documents pertinent to your proposal in this space.

 24. Where can I find a cost share form?